vdaas/vald/docs/user/get-started.md

 # Get Started

-For the one who is interested in Vald, this article will show you a way to deploy and run Vald on k8s.
+For the one who is interested in Vald, this article will show you how to deploy and run Vald on k8s.
 This article uses Scylla DB as the backend data store for metadata-management and backup-manager.
 Fashion-mnist is used as an example of a dataset.